NASA-Openscapes/earthdata-cloud-cookbook/contributing/workflow.md

 These are shared practices that we have for co-developing the Cookbook.
 This will be developed further as we go!

+### Markdown formatting with Quarto

+Quarto expects a certain "flavor of Markdown", which means there are a few things we should be aware of with any Markdown in notebooks:

+- avoid `---` as Markdown breaks because it is confused with yaml headers
+- place a carriage return before lists

 ### Executing notebooks

 As you develop files with executable code ( `.qmd`, `.Rmd`, and